jaytimm/american-political-data-and-r/README.md

 ### 6 Alternative political geometries

-> The Daily Kos has a cache of fun shapefiles.
+> The Daily Kos makes available of set of shapefiles meant to represent congressional districts and states as ....
 The Daily Vos makes these shapefiles availble via Google Drive.
 Links are provided below.

 ``` r
 #Hex map